 4. Use The Correct Disposable Glove For Food Safety

 Vinyl disposable gloves, a commonly used in the food industry because of its low price point, can contain Phthalates, BPA and other chemicals on California’s Prop.
 65 list known to cause cancer.
 Because of a vinyl gloves’ “linear” molecular structure, which makes them more permeable and prone to holes and pathogen transfer.
 Vinyl disposable gloves are recommended to be worn for short periods only, and for intermittent or non-food contact areas.

-The draft FDA guidance for the Control of Listeria Monocytogenes in RTE Foods, recommends that “gloves …. be made of impermeable material,” which would not include vinyl or PE disposable gloves.
+The draft FDA guidance for the Control of Listeria Monocytogenes in Ready-To-Eat (RTE) Foods, recommends that “gloves …. be made of impermeable material,” which would not include vinyl or PE disposable gloves.